yidinghao/theme-academic-cv/content/authors/admin/_index.md

     url: https://www.semanticscholar.org/author/Sophie-Hao/24849771

 interests:
-  - Computational Linguistics and NLP
+  - Interpretability and Explainability
-  - Interpretability and Model Analysis
+  - Linguistics and Cognitive Science
-  - Gender and Bias
+  - Gender, Bias, and Fairness
+  - Theory of Neural Architectures
-  - Applications to Humanities and Social Science
+  - Applications to Social Science

 education:
   - area: PhD in Linguistics and Computer Science